kheller18/data-structures-algorithms/questions/dataStructures.md

        + Function calls order

 8. What are different operations available in stack data structure?
-   + `push`: This adds an item to the top of the stack.
+   + `push`: adds an item to the top of the stack.
 The overflow condition occurs if the stack is full.
-   + `pop`: This removes the top item of the stack.
+   + `pop`: removes the top item of the stack.
 Underflow condition occurs if the stack is empty.
-   + `top`: This returns the top item from the stack.
+   + `top`: returns the top item from the stack.
-   + `isEmpty`: This returns true if the stack is empty else false.
+   + `isEmpty`: returns true if the stack is empty else false.
-   + `size`:  This returns the size of the stack.
+   + `size`: returns the size of the stack.

 9. What is a queue data structure?
 What are the applications of queue?
-   + `Queue`: is a linear data structure that allows users to store items in a list in a systematic manner.
+   + `Queue`: a linear data structure that allows users to store items in a list in a systematic manner.
 The items are added to the queue at the rear end until they are full, at which point they are removed from the queue from the front.
 Queues are commonly used in situations where the users want to hold items for a long period of time, such as during a checkout process.
 A good example of a queue is any queue of customers for a resource where the first consumer is served first.
      ![queue](../images/data-structures/queue.png)
      + Following are some applications of queue data structure:
        + Breadth-first search algorithm in graphs